Hangukpower/Future-Propulsion-Systems/Prospectus.md

 ## Potential Applications
 The nuclear propulsion system has the potential to revolutionize space exploration by providing high-thrust propulsion for spacecraft.
 Potential applications include manned missions to Mars and beyond, as well as unmanned missions to the outer planets and their moons.

+## Potential Speed of Spacecraft
+The potential speed that can be achieved with a nuclear propulsion system on board a spacecraft depends on a number of factors, including the specific design of the propulsion system and the mission requirements.

+However, nuclear propulsion systems have the potential to achieve much higher speeds than traditional chemical rocket engines, which have a specific impulse (a measure of how efficiently a rocket uses its propellant) of around 300 seconds.

+In comparison, nuclear propulsion systems can have specific impulses of several thousand seconds, allowing for much higher speeds.
+For example, the NERVA (Nuclear Engine for Rocket Vehicle Application) program in the 1960s demonstrated that a nuclear rocket engine could achieve a specific impulse of over 800 seconds, which could potentially allow for much faster travel within our solar system.

+It is possible that a spacecraft equipped with a nuclear propulsion system could travel at much higher speeds than current chemical rocket engines, potentially enabling faster and more efficient exploration of our solar system and beyond.

+However, to provide a rough estimate, let's consider the NERVA engine that I mentioned earlier, which achieved a specific impulse of over 800 seconds.
+With this level of efficiency, a spacecraft could potentially achieve speeds of up to 30 kilometers per second, or around 67,000 miles per hour.

+It's worth noting, however, that achieving these speeds would require significant amounts of energy and would likely only be feasible for long-distance, interplanetary missions rather than shorter trips within our own solar system.
+Additionally, the specific speed that a spacecraft could achieve with a nuclear propulsion system would depend on many factors beyond just the efficiency of the engine, so there is much work ahead.

 ## Conclusion
 The nuclear propulsion system described in this prospectus represents a significant advance in propulsion technology for space exploration.
 With a total cost of $100,000,000 and a development timeline of 5 years, this technology has the potential to enable fast, efficient travel to the far reaches of our solar system and beyond.